OussamaTeyib/HelloWorld/README.md

 - **ANDROID_HOME** — Path to the Android SDK installation
 - **ANDROID_NDK_HOME** — Path to the Android NDK installation

-If you plan to build a release version of the app, the following variables must also be set:
+If you want to use your own signing key for release builds, set the following environment variables:
-- **STORE_FILE** — Path to the keystore used for signing
+- **STORE_FILE** — Path to the keystore
 - **STORE_PASSWORD** — Keystore password
 - **KEY_ALIAS** — Alias of the key in the keystore
 - **KEY_PASSWORD** *(optional)* — Key password (default: **STORE_PASSWORD**)